-(PTG.2.6) Test procedure A does not distinguish the internal random numbers from output on the DTRNG FRO output.
-If either test fails, the function returns an error value and the DTRNG FRO is shut down.
-Those functions are described in DTRNG FRO Application note in detail and are available to embedded software.
+(PTG.2.6) Test procedure A does not distinguish the internal random numbers from tests on the DTRNG FRO M output.
+If either test fails, the function returns an error value and the DTRNG FRO M is shut down.
+Those functions are described in DTRNG FRO M Application note in detail and are available to embedded software.

-(PTG.2.7) The average Shannon entropy per internal random bit exceeds 0.997
+(PTG.2.7) The average Shannon entropy per internal random bit exceeds 0.997.

-Application Note: The DTRNG FRO library comprises some functions that perform statistical tests
+Application Note: The DTRNG FRO M library comprises some functions that perform statistical